llm-tools/embedJs/README.md

 The library also supports caches which provide caching for embeddings, loaders and optionally queries.
 Chunks that are already seen are not re-processed.
 Similarly, entire loaders are cached and not processed if they have been already encountered.
 Read below for more information on this.

+> I am looking for maintainers and contributors.
+Reach out to me on [Linkedin](https://www.linkedin.com/in/adhityan/) if you are interested or send in a PR.

 # Contents

 -   [Getting started](#getting-started)